-If Eros was beautiful, this god's attractiveness was ten times more beautiful than him.
+If Eros was beautiful, this god's attractiveness was far more beautiful in comparison.
 Eros's looks were of the Light, and this one was clearly of the Dark.
 That made his much more mysterious and enchanting.
 My heart fell hard.

 Who was he?

-"I should have known you were here," Mother grumbled.
+"I should have known your absence would not last," Mother grumbled.
 "Yes, well, everyone is here to meet—"

 "Persephone," he guessed.
 I shivered as I heard him say my name.
-They rolled off his chest in perfect syllables.
+It rolled off his tongue in perfect syllables.
 No one could ever do that!
 How in Gaea was he doing that?
-"Yes, I can see for myself, sister."
+"Yes, I can see for myself, little sister."
 He said the word in a mocking tone.

 It marked my skin, burning me with pleasure; the light-headed feeling would not leave.
 For an embarrassing second, I wondered what those lips would feel like on mine?
 My blush darkened as he winked at me.
 I couldn't help but smile at him.
 He released my hand and looked directly into my eyes.
 I could look into the warm soil color forever.

 "It is time for me to take leave," he said softly, each word he said piercing my heart.